Adam Clore, Ph.D. - Non-University Representative

 Dr. Sheets can be reached by email or phone, 319-335-7985.

 Haley W. Sinn, Ph.D., CBSP, RO - Biological Safety Officer, Environmental Health & Safety

 Dr. Sinn received her Ph.D. and completed post-doctoral training at the University of Iowa; her research focused on characterizing novel Xin genes in mouse development and utilizing the fibronectin attachment protein of Bacillus Calmette-Guerin as a delivery vehicle for therapeutic drugs in the treatment of superficial bladder cancer, respectively.
 Dr. Sinn joined the Environmental Health & Safety Office in 2005.

 Dr. Sinn can be reached by email or phone, 319-335-9553.

 Jack Stapleton, MD - Professor, Division of Infectious Diseases; Director, Levitt Center for Viral Pathogenesis

 Dr. Stapleton received his M.D. from the University of Kansas, and completed Internal Medicine residency, Infectious Diseases and Microbiology fellowship training at the University of North Carolina.
 Dr. Stapleton conducts clinical-translational research on Human Immunodeficiency Virus (HIV), Hepatitis C Virus (HCV), and vaccines, and he conducts laboratory research related to virus-immune interactions using a variety of viral systems including HIV, HCV, vaccinia, and others.

 Meetings are held every other Thursday.
-For more information regarding meetings, please call the Biological Safety Officer at 319-335-9553 or email Haley at firstname.lastname@example.org.
+For more information regarding meetings, please call or email the Biological Safety Officer - Haley Sinn, 319-335-9553.